AnnaDobrucki/q20-frontend-v2/README.md

 ![ Not Found page  ](/documentation/README_images/NotFound.png)
 </details>

+## Components

+Within the Q20 project, I made severlal components:

+1. **Asset Component**: Renders loading spinners and imagesbased on specific props.

+2. **Avatar Component**: Allows users to create and display there own unique Profile images

+3. **MoreDropDown Component**: A dropdown menu that displays the edit/ delete icons that are universally known, and redirects to pages or deletes said element.

+4. **NavBar Component**: Displays all the relevant icons and text for links that our logged our or logged in users can use.

+5. **NotFound Component**: Tracks and delivers error messages to users who navigate to non-existing URLs.

+6. **Add Event**.
+In addition to these components, the Add Event Button Component component provides a reusable button for adding events to a page.

 ### *Admin Users*

 - To allow super users the ability to have easy access to the admin side.
 Allowing for a responsive website that allows them to shape there website, blog and bookings as they see fit.